ansible/eda-server-operator/docs/single-command-install.md

 > [!Note]
 > This will create the EDA Server Operator resources in the eda-server-operator-system namespace.

-Now create your EDA custom restore by applying the `eda-demo.yml` file and you will soon have a working EDA instance!
+Now create your EDA custom resource by applying the `eda-demo.yml` file and you will soon have a working EDA instance!

 ```yaml
 # eda-demo.yaml